lexmen318/MultiWOZ-coref/README.md

 MultiWOZ 2.3 adds co-reference annotations in addition to corrections of dialogue acts and dialogue states.
 Please refer to the following paper to get more details:
 **MultiWOZ 2.3: A multi-domain task-oriented dialogue dataset enhanced with annotation corrections and co-reference annotation**. [[PDF]](https://arxiv.org/abs/2010.05594) (Jun.
 14, 2021 updated)

-Appendices[PDF](https://github.com/lexmen318/MultiWOZ-coref/blob/main/appendix_new.pdf) for MultiWOZ 2.3 accepted by NLPCC 2021
+Appendices [[PDF]](https://github.com/lexmen318/MultiWOZ-coref/blob/main/appendix_new.pdf) for MultiWOZ 2.3 accepted by NLPCC 2021

 If you find our dataset useful and use in your work, please cite the following paper.
 The bibtex is listed below
 <pre>